-In July 2018, Hydro One reached an agreement to acquire the business and distribution assets of Peterborough Distribution, an electricity distribution company located in east central Ontario, from the City of Peterborough, for a cash purchase price of approximately \$105 million, plus the funding or assumption of agreed upon liabilities, subject to final closing adjustments.
-On April 30, 2020, the OEB issued its decision approving Hydro One's application for the acquisition.
-The Peterborough Distribution acquisition transaction was completed on August 1, 2020, for \$105 million, which was comprised of a payment of \$101 million and an initial down payment of \$4 million in 2018.
-The final closing adjustments are expected to occur approximately 120 days after completion of the acquisition and have been guaranteed by Hydro One.
+On August 1, 2020, Hydro One completed the acquisition of the business and distribution assets of Peterborough Distribution, an electricity distribution company located in east central Ontario, from the City of Peterborough, for a purchase price of approximately \$104 million, including the assumption of agreed upon liabilities, subject to final closing adjustments.
+The final closing adjustments are expected to be finalized within 120 days after completion of the acquisition and have been guaranteed by Hydro One.